microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/Get-MgGroupTeamChannelTabTeamApp.md

 ## SYNOPSIS
 The application that is linked to the tab.
-This cannot be changed after tab creation.
+This can't be changed after tab creation.

 ## SYNTAX